 Bivariate plots display the relationship between two variables in exploratory data analysis.

 Bar charts can be used to compare nominal or ordinal data.
 They are helpful for recognizing trends.

 Scatter plots are commonly used in statistical analysis in order to visualize numerical relationships.
-So, They are used to determine whether two measures are correlated by plotting them on the x and y-axis.
+So, They are use in order to determine whether two measures are correlate by plotting them on the x and y-axis.
 They are suitable for recognizing trends.

 For instance, you can see a scatter plot of two measures in the figure – the house’s area against price and the trend line.
 The data points are concentrated in the lower price and lower area range.
 A few outliers are indicating larger area houses available for lower prices.

 These charts show the distribution of values along an axis.
 Rectangular boxes are used in order to bucket the data, giving us an idea of how the data points are spread out.
 These boxes are also called quartiles which represent a quarter of a data set.
 Boxes can be drawn vertically or horizontally.
 We can also easily spot the outliers, which are usually treat as abnormal values and affect the data set’s overall observation due to their very high or low values.

 Box plots are suitable for identifying outliers.
 The below figure shows the structure of a box plot.